• Mental Health

 Risks of Adventure Therapy

-Adventure therapy has some inherent risks interested people must consider.
+Adventure therapy has some inherent risks that people must consider.
 While engaging in any type of physical activity, there is the potential for injury.
 Before working with an adventure therapist, potential clients must consider their own current physical and mental state.
 Accordingly, we recommend you speak with a physician and mental health professional to determine the most appropriate adventure therapy type.

 Criticisms of Adventure Therapy